davehenton/ua-law/README.en.md

 7. [Subscribe to our Telegram channel](https://t.me/ua_law) and stay up-to-date.

+8. [Join to our Telegram chat](https://t.me/en_law_chat) and discuss new ideas.

-8. Invite friends to participate in the project.
+9. Invite friends to participate in the project.

 ## Lobbying of draft laws